Previous: 3: Civil War Service: Nurse, Scout, Spy

 In the immediate aftermath of the Civil War, Harriet Tubman worked to establish schools for freedmen in South Carolina -- while she never learned to read and write, she appreciated the value of education for the future of freedom.

-Harriet Tubman soon returned to her home in Auburn, New York, which served as her base for the rest of her life.
-Her husband, John Tubman, who had remarried soon after she left slavery, died in 1867, and in 1869 Harriet married again.
-Her second husband, Nelson Davis, had been a Union Army soldier, and was more than twenty years younger than Harriet.
+Tubman soon returned to her home in Auburn, New York, which served as her base for the rest of her life.
+Her husband, John Tubman, who had remarried soon after she left slavery, died in 1867, and in 1869 she married again.
+Her second husband, Nelson Davis, had been a Union Army soldier, and was more than twenty years younger than Tubman.

 To finance her own living and her support of others, she worked with Sarah Hopkins Bradford to publish Scenes in the Life of Harriet Tubman.
 The publication was initially financed by abolitionists, including Wendell Phillips and Gerrit Smith, the latter a supporter of John Brown and first cousin of Elizabeth Cady Stanton.